 Description & Purpose: Proctor's Forest District comprises most of the town's eastern and western borders.
 Steep slopes and rocky terrain in these areas severely limit most forms of development.
-In those areas of the Forest District where development is feasible, parcels shall remain large in order to help preserve the integrity of the forests and reduce the threat of development on habitat fragmentation, erosion, and aesthetic blight to the forest resources.
+This district shall permit commercial forestry and related uses, and prohibit all other land development.